Skip to main content

 Run inference on your fine-tuned model

-Once the job status is "complete", use your job ID as the model identifier.
-Pioneer supports three inference interfaces.Pioneer native API — use "task": "generate" for decoder models:
+Once the job status is deployed, use your job ID as the model_id (or model) on any of the three inference interfaces.Pioneer native API — use "task": "generate" for decoder models:

 curl -X POST https://api.pioneer.ai/inference \